-After my ephemeral self-examination was over, and realizing that I had nothing to hold me back, I packed my stuff and finally embarked on the freaking journey to Ibiza with that stranger I told you I met a little while back at a party in London.
+After my ephemeral self-examination was over and realizing that I had nothing to hold me back, I packed my stuff and finally embarked on a freaking journey to Ibiza with a stranger that I met a little while back at a party in London.

 This was a pretty scary diving into the unknown.
 For the first time, I experienced that strange magical pull that made me raise questions I’d, later on, try to answer.
 But it was only a glimpse.
 Still, enough to get me hooked up with life’s sexiness.

-As It turned out, Ibiza was a great choice.
-And an irreplaceable learning experience.
+As It turned out, Ibiza was a great choice and an irreplaceable learning experience.
 It opened me to a new way of living.
-A one, filled with unpredictability and imperfection.
+One filled with unpredictability and imperfection.

 It made me understand that nothing is exciting if you know what the outcome is going to be and that the unknown also teaches you to come back a little more prepared.
 It made me understand that if you want to fly you must give up what holds you down and steel up for the obstacles you are going to face on your way up.These obstacles are inevitable.
 They are the stepping stones towards your next adventure.